imash7x/SortingAlgoVISUALIZATION/README.md

 a source for learning algorithms by students.
 Also, the program might be easily used as a demonstration by lecturers and tutors during classes.
 Besides, there is programmer documentation and user guide to the provided software.

-Readers of this text are expected to have some programming experience to know basic data structures such as arrays, lists, trees and understand recursive procedures.
-Also, knowledge of some simple algorithms and their implementa- tions could be helpful.
-In order to understand the topic better, knowledge of linear algebra and calculus is involved.